EDD Memorial Fund

 How much does it cost to participate?

-The majority of our programs are offered free of charge.
+The majority of our programs are free.
 Our goal is to provide fun, high-quality programs without creating addition financial burdens for the family.
+There is a cost to running our programs, and we fundraise throughout the year to cover our expenses.
+If you are able, please consider making a donation to support our community adaptive sports programs.

 What sports do you offer?

-We currently offer Baseball, Basketball, Downhill Skiing, Soccer, Swimming, Tennis and therapeutic Horseback Riding.
+We offer team and lifetime sport programs including Baseball, Basketball, Biking, Downhill Skiing, Pickleball, Rowing, Soccer, Swimming, Therapeutic Horseback Riding and Yoga.
+New programs are in development, so be sure to check our program page and social media for the latest news.
 Please contact us if you have a suggestion for a new program.

 Where do you offer programs?

-We currently offer programs in Central New York, Pennsylvania and Vermont.
-We offer baseball, basketball, soccer, swimming and tennis clinics in Oneonta, NY and support several skiing programs at Windham Mountain in the Catskill Mountains.
-We offer basketball and soccer in Castleton, VT; soccer in Colchester, VT and soccer in Allentown, PA.
+We currently offer programs in Central New York and Vermont.
+We offer baseball, basketball, biking, kickball, pickleball, rowing, soccer and yoga programs in the Oneonta, NY (and surrounding communities) and support several skiing programs at the Adaptive Sports Foundation in Windham, NY.
+We offer basketball and soccer in Castleton and Colchester, VT, and pickleball and running in the greater-Burlington area.

 What should I expect the day of the program?